nilshoffmann/maltcms/src/site/markdown/index.md

 Maltcms is implemented in the platform-independent JAVA programming language.
 The individual modules of Maltcms are managed and built using [Maven](http://maven.apache.org).

-If you want to use Maltcms in your own projects, please see the <a href="gettingStarted.html" alt="Getting Started">Getting Started</a> page for more details.
+If you want to use Maltcms in your own projects, please see the <a href="gettingStarted.html">Getting Started</a> page for more details.

-Maltcms is <a href="http://sf.net/p/maltcms/info/license.html" alt="License">dual licensed</a> under either the Lesser General Public License (L-GPL v3), or, at the licensees discretion, under the terms of the Eclipse Public License (EPL v1).
+Maltcms is <a href="http://maltcms.sourceforge.net/info/license.html">dual licensed</a> under either the Lesser General Public License (L-GPL v3), or, at the licensees discretion, under the terms of the Eclipse Public License (EPL v1).

 ---